This is our ultimate guide on how to use Google My Maps to Plan a Road Trip.

 Now let’s jump into more details.

-Why Google My Maps Is Great for Road Trip Planning
+Why Google My Maps Is Great for Road Trip Planning – How to Use Google My Maps To Plan A Road Trip

 In the first example, you’ll notice I set my starting and ending pins to be green and red.

-You don’t have to limit yourself to 2 pins though.
+You don’t have to limit yourself to 2 pins, though.
 You might choose to make all your restaurant pins red.
 Or maybe you’ll color-code the pins by day.
 The possibilities are endless!

-Here, feel free to change the title or add a description for any location pin.
+Feel free to change the title or add a description for any location pin.

 You can even add handy reference notes and photos.

-Easy to Share Between People and Devices
+Easy to Share Between People and Devices – Why Google My Maps Is Great for Road Trip Planning

 You can share your map with your traveling buddies through a Google link.
 Or, opt to share it through Google Drive instead.